 The Group's deferred tax asset recovery is conditional on future profits of the Group.
-The Society's Audit Committee has assessed the deferred taxation position as at 31 December 2016 and is satisfied that the amount will be recovered through forecast future profits.
+The Society's Audit Committee has assessed the deferred taxation position as at 31 December 2017 and is satisfied that the amount will be recovered through forecast future profits.
 Significant progress towards recovery of the Group's deferred tax asset has been made in recent years.
-Continued disclosure as a principal risk reflects the material impact on capital of the Society's relevant deferred tax asset.
-The Group undertakes formal going concern assessments at both the half and full year end and has concluded for the past several years that there are no material uncertainties towards the Group's recovery of its deferred tax asset.
+Amendments made to the Finance Act during 2017 will serve to slow the Society's deferred tax asset recovery however there are no material uncertainties towards ultimate recovery of the deferred tax asset.
+This was most recently formally assessed and concluded satisfactorily on by the Group's Board as part of the year-end Going Concern review.